2026 BC Winter Games – Sports, Technical Packages, and Rules

 April 4, 2025 | The BC Games Society athlete fee for the Trail-Rossland 2026 BC Winter Games is $175.00 to subsize a portion of Games operating expenses such as participant travel, accommodations and meals.
 Judo BC charges athletes a supplementary fee of $75.00 to cover officiating costs, zone apparel and other sport specific costs.

-The total athlete fee to compete in Judo at the 2026 BC Winter Games is $250.00 and is collected by Judo BC. |
+The total athlete fee to compete in Judo at the 2026 BC Winter Games is $250.00 and is collected by Judo BC.
+Additional fees may be charged by individual zone teams to support pre-Games training opportunities and/or additional zone items, at the discretion of the Zone Rep or head coach. |

 16 | 100 | 20 | 136 | ||